Born: 16th March 1943 (as John Francis Christopher Ducker)

 Work during the rest of the Eighties included The Barretts Of Wimpole Street, Whoops Apocalypse and 'Allo!
 'Allo!.
 Leeson also returned to Doctor Who twice, as K·9 in the twentieth-anniversary special The Five Doctors and then voicing the Daleks in 1988's Remembrance Of The Daleks.
 Amongst Leeson's Nineties credits were episodes of The Bill, Minder and Bugs.
 He played K·9 two more times, first for an installment of the children's programme Search Out Science in 1990 and then for the 1993 charity special Dimensions In Time.
 Leeson also joined other Doctor Who alumni in the 1995 Reeltime Pictures video drama Downtime.
 Although his on-screen career was beginning to wind down, Leeson kept busy with work as a food writer, a wine lecturer and a justice of the peace.
 He also twice ran for Ealing Council in the Perivale district, unsuccessfully representing the Liberal Democrats.
 Nonetheless, the new millennium brought credits on Longitude, Doctors and ChuckleVision.

 Perhaps inevitably, it was K·9 who loomed largest in Leeson's twenty-first-century portfolio.
-He had already begun reprising the role in Doctor Who audio dramas, beginning with the short-lived Adventures In A Pocket Universe range, an unofficial spin-off from BBV.
+He had already begun reprising the role in Doctor Who audio dramas, beginning in 1999 with the short-lived Adventures In A Pocket Universe range, an unofficial spin-off from BBV.
 In 2003, Big Finish Productions recruited Leeson for an audio adaptation of the unfinished Season Seventeen serial Shada; he worked frequently with them thereafter.
 But it was the surprise return of K·9 in 2006's School Reunion which won the robot dog -- and Leeson -- a new generation of fans.
 Leeson was soon voicing K·9's occasional appearances in the spin-off show The Sarah Jane Adventures, alongside a final Doctor Who cameo in 2008's The Stolen Earth / Journey's End.
 Leeson was also the voice of an updated version of the metal mutt for K·9, which was produced in Australia and aired for a single season starting in 2009.
 Most recently, Leeson could be heard as K·9 in 2013's The Five(ish) Doctors Reboot, a spoof which aired as part of the show's golden anniversary celebrations.

 In 2011, Hirst Publishing released Leeson's autobiography under the title The Flight Of The Budgerigar.
 An updated and extended version, now called Tweaking The Tail, was issued two years later by Fantom Publishing.
 In 2014, Fantom released a collection of Leeson's favourite recipes as Dog's Dinners.